 Develop, deploy, and scale networks using the latest open source technologies and practices, ensuring alignment with public sector workflows and governance.

-This instructor-led, live training in [location] (online or onsite) is aimed at network engineers who wish to integrate storage infrastructures using SAN and NAS.
+This instructor-led, live training in Georgia (online or onsite) is designed for intermediate-level network engineers and infrastructure administrators who aim to implement software-defined networks using open source tools and technologies.

 By the end of this training, participants will be able to: